 - The Roma Support Group offers help to Roma people who want to obtain settled or pre-settled status.
 Book an appointment on 07440 743866 or 07459 319706, Monday to Friday, 11am until 4pm.

-- Guidance from ADCS and from Settled on assisting children and care leavers.
+- For children, especially children leaving care, there is guidance from ADCS and from Settled on assisting children and care leavers.

 There is government guidance on applying for settled status and a list of organisations that give help with making EU Settlement Scheme applications.